How to Maintain a Concrete Driveway

 While concrete is popular because of its strength, it’s not a good idea to overestimate it.
 A typical driveway is not engineered to support the weight of a large truck or moving van.
 Additionally, be careful when shoveling your driveway, as you can scratch or chip it.

 It’s also important to pay attention to expansion joints and control joints.
 These allow the concrete slab to expand and contract without coming into contact with any adjacent objects, and prevent cracking.
-Make sure they are sealed and in good shape; and if not, they should be repaired.
+Make sure they are sealed and in good shape; and repair promptly as necessary.

 A concrete driveway is a long-term investment, but it needs to be treated properly in order to last.
 If you neglect it, it will begin to deteriorate and depreciate the value of your home.